 - Lifestyle - How do your customers spend their free time?
 What kinds of products or services do they need to support those hobbies?

 - Values - What are their general beliefs and values?
 Does this influence their brand loyalty, where they purchase products, or what kinds of products they purchase?

 You can learn a lot of this information by studying your Google Analytics or social media analytics, which I’ll cover in a second.

 In B2B (though definitely in B2C as well), you should be building and enriching your customer data, for example by scanning business cards into whatever CRM you’re using.
-To do that you can use dedicated softwares, such as ScanToSalesforce, ScanBizCards or Eight.
+To do that you can use dedicated software, such as ScanToSalesforce, ScanBizCards, or Eight.